FoxxMD/blog/_posts/2025-04-07-migrating-to-traefik.md

 > If you have external services that need access to internal services you should *ideally* run a second, "external" instance of that dependency.
 >
-> If that is not possible then it is better to create an *additional* externally-managed network that both stacks can share, rather than attaching the external stack to the internal network.
+> If that is not possible, then it is better to create an *additional* externally-managed network that both stacks can share, rather than attaching the external stack to the internal network.
 {: .prompt-tip }

 ## FAQ, Gotchas, and How To's {#faq}